SATURDAY, JUNE 24, 2017

 Broadway III/IV: FROM THE MERRY MONARCH TO THE FOUR GEORGES: 17th and 18th Century London Coffee House Conversation

 Themed Koffee Klatch hosts Gillian Bagwell & Margaret Porter

 The coffee house was a popular gathering point—especially for writers—where people shared ideas and engaged in friendly debate, fueled by that wonderful caffeinated beverage without which few modern-day authors could survive.
 Comparing two fascinating historical eras, the 17th century and the 18th century, we’ll explore their similarities and differences, popularity, variety of characters, diverse geographical settings, and more.
 Aristocrats, commoners, colonists, foreigners, readers, writers, historical nerds—all are welcome!
 (Swordsticks must be checked at the door—and the coffee will, alas, be only virtual.)

 2:30 pm – 3:30 pm

 Grand Ballroom I: COFFEE & TEA WITH OUR TWO GUESTS OF HONOR, Pulitzer Prize Winner Geraldine Brooks and acclaimed author David Ebershoff.
-Classical Radio DJ Ed Goldberg, star of Portland’s popular “Author Author” program, will interview our guests of honor and moderate questions from the audience.
+All Classical Portland Radio Announcer Ed Goldberg, star of Portland’s popular “Author Author” program, will interview our guests of honor and moderate questions from the audience.
 HNS conference registrants may also attend this event.

 3:45 pm – 5:15 pm